The following Standard reflects employers' requirements for the skills, knowledge and behaviours required to be competent in the job role.

 - Adaptability: able to adjust to change

-- Honesty and integrity: truthful, sincere and ethical
+- Honesty and integrity: truthful, sincere

 - Personal commitment: prepared to make a personal commitment to the industry